achiikun/monolitum/README.md

 No documentation is written by now.
 The framework is in development.

+Demo projects will be available soon.
+PHP language has never been so pretty.

 ## Modules

 The main module of the framework is called <code>monolitum</code>.
 The code is inside submodules (nested packages).